 This post may contain affiliate links.
 Please read my full disclosure policy here.

-Then my first baby came.
-He wanted to be held all day, but he hated all of the baby wearing carriers I had.
-So I held him.
-All day.
-I’d put him down to quickly make a sandwich for myself, cry while he did, and then drop mustard on his head while I attempted to hurriedly eat with him in my arms.
-Yes, it was clear early on that we were on my son’s schedule now.
+At lunchtime, I’d put him down to quickly make a sandwich for myself, we’d both cry hysterically, and then I’d drop mustard on his head while I attempted to hurriedly eat with him in my arms.

 Why you need a mom morning routine